shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

 TEXT OUTPUT | OPTIONAL PERFDATALONG TEXT LINE 1LONG TEXT LINE 2...LONG TEXT LINE N | PERFDATA LINE 2PERFDATA LINE 3...PERFDATA LINE N

-The performance data (shown in orange) is optional.
+The performance data is optional.
 If a plugin returns performance data in its output, it must separate the performance data from the other text output using a pipe (|) symbol.
-Additional lines of long text output (shown in blue) are also optional.
+Additional lines of long text output are also optional.

 Plugin Output Examples